mateosss/okvis2/README.md

         export Torch_DIR=/path/to/libtorch

-    Furthermore, you can turn on the NVIDIA GPU to be used for inference, if you have one, with `USE_GPU=ON`.
+    If CUDA is available, it will be used, you can disable it with `USE_GPU=OFF`.

     In case you absolutely do not want to use `LibTorch`, you may disable with `USE_NN=OFF`.